 Let us compare the best mobile camera hardware data from all three companies for each of the past ten years.

 Essentially, from 2013-2015, Huawei cameras were not a severe threat to neither Apple nor Samsung.
 You can go back to reviews in major publications of that period to check it.
-Our Uber HW Camera score clearly explains why: Huawei did not have an edge in camera hardware, and probably not in camera software.
+Our Camera HW score clearly explains why: Huawei did not have an edge in camera hardware, and probably not in camera software.

 By 2016, the absolute performance of the Huawei P9‘s camera helped Huawei get noticed by reviewers (our review of the Huawei P9).
 Still, it wasn’t quite there yet, and we found the Galaxy S7 to outperform the P9 for most things except Bokeh noticeably.
 The same year, Huawei launched the Huawei Mate 9 (check our Mate 9 review), which improved the camera a bit more upon the P9.